EricTalv/laravel-blog/README.md

 back up and running.

-Though not finished, I am still proud of how far I
+Though not finished, I am still proud of how far I got with it and the valuable stuff I learned.

-got with it and the valuable stuff I learned.
+I am gonna get the site running again hopefully in the near future.

 ## Tech used